 Please see the information on centralized application services for your profession in our Prerequisties and Details section.

-After completing the primary application you will likely receive invitations to complete supplemental applications.
+After completing the primary application you will likely receive invitations to complete supplemental applications (or supplemental questions will be included as part of the primary application).
 Some professional schools send out supplemental (secondary) applications to all applicants while others send them to select students after an initial review of the primary application.
 Make sure these are completed and returned well before deadline dates.
 The quality of your supplemental applications is VERY important.
 Take your time and be sure you are answering the questions asked.
 We recommend returning them within 2-3 weeks.

 The interview format may vary from school to school, but it generally consists of one to three interviews, conducted on a one-on-one basis or by a committee, which last from thirty minutes to an hour.
 There is an increasing trend by some schools to conduct a group interview and there are variations on this theme.
 This can be in the format of one interviewee and a panel of interviewers or a panel of interviewees and a panel of interviewers.
 Expect to be assigned a group activity if you are in a group interview.
 Some professional schools are using an interview format called Multiple Mini Interviews (MMIs).
 You can find more information about MMIs online, or see a pre-health advisor to talk about how to prepare.

 Interview discussions are normally friendly and open, revolving around general questions concerning your academic career, your motive for choosing a career in the health profession, and the basis for that decision.
 There is usually no formal list of questions, but some topics commonly discussed will probe your knowledge of social, ethical, and political issues affecting the current and future practice of the profession.
 If there is any particular weakness in your application, you can expect to be asked about it.
 Near the end of the interview, you will have an opportunity to ask questions about the program, so be prepared with at least a couple of questions.